ychoy/mongoose/README.md

 </details>

-Luckily, Mongoose provides methods to access the database data which will help us accomplish the same work as yesterday.
+Luckily, Mongoose provides methods to access the database data which will help us accomplish these tasks.

 #### Get all todos: `.find()`